RoastedCarrots/UmaMusuTrainingHelper/README.md

 A simple (and VERY bad) training scoring system to assist for new players.
 Use in borderless fullscreen

+## REAAAAAAAAAAALLY IMPORTANT NOTE:
+This sucks, just plainly suck, in lategame.
+I made this with the thoughts of early-game training in mind, aka getting friendship up.
+Totally forgot to think about lategame
+Honestly this is just a random coding adventure to kill time

  ## 🎮 Controls